A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: A probabilistic perspective for AE-based monitoring techniques

 \subsection{The Poisson distribution}

 The Poisson distribution is a discrete probability distribution used to model the number of events occurring in a given time or space interval.
+More precisely, it is often used to model counts of rare occurrences, such as radioactive decay or traffic accidents~\mbox{\cite{murphy2013}}.
+Since the intention is to model the number of threshold-crossings in a given time-frame, and detect an unusually high number of threshold-crossing attributed to an AE-burst, the Poisson distribution arises naturally for this type of problem.
 The Poisson PMF is defined as,

-where $x$ is a positive integer corresponding to the number of observed events and $\lambda$ is the rate or expected number of events happening in the time/space interval.
+where $x$ is a positive integer that, in this application, corresponds to the counts of threshold-crossings happening within a given time-frame, and $\lambda$ is the rate or expected number of these threshold-crossing happening in the time/space interval.

 The value of the parameter $\lambda$ may be unknown, and a Bayesian framework is adopted here to infer the distribution over $\lambda$.
 The count-rate is therefore modelled according to some prior probability distribution, $p(\lambda)$, that quantifies a prior belief over all possible values of $\lambda$.
 Bayes' rule can then be applied for inference to recover the posterior $p(\lambda|x)$.

-Fortunately, a conjugate prior of the Poisson distribution exists, allowing for a closed-form solution for $p(\lambda|x)$ \cite{murphy2013}.
-In order to meet this condition, the chosen conjugate prior must be a Gamma distribution, resulting in another Gamma distribution when combined with the Poisson likelihood \cite{murphy2013}.
-The predictive distribution, given a new observation $x_{new}$, can then be calculated by taking the expectation of the Poisson likelihood with respect to the posterior distribution,
+Fortunately, a conjugate prior of the Poisson distribution exists, allowing for a closed-form solution for $p(\lambda|x)$.
+In order to meet this condition, the chosen conjugate prior must be a Gamma distribution, resulting in another Gamma distribution when combined with the Poisson likelihood~\cite{murphy2013}.
+The Gamma distribution over $\lambda$ can be defined as,

+where $\Gamma(a)$ is the Gamma function that ensures Equation (\ref{eq:gamma_function}) is normalised, and the parameters $a>0$ and $b>0$ correspond to its shape and rate, respectively.
+These parameters define the functional form of the distribution.
+In this context, these parameters are intentionally chosen in a flexible manner to align the Gamma distribution with prior beliefs regarding the potential values of $\lambda$.
+Finally, the predictive distribution for a new observation $x_{new}$, given a some available observations, can then be calculated by taking the expectation of the Poisson likelihood with respect to the posterior distribution,

+where a set of $N$ observations $\mathbf{x}=\{x_1,\dots,x_N\}$, is considered.
 Conveniently, equation (\ref{eq:predictive_distribution}) reduces to a negative-binomial distribution.
 In particular,